webplatform/docs-wpd/CSS_property_guide/index.md

 * url(path/to/image.png), url(path/to/image2.png), url(path/to/image3.png)
 ** 	You can apply multiple background images to a single element (image files, gradients, or a mixture) by including all the image references in the property value, with each one separated by a comma.
 Images referenced earlier in the property value appear in front of images referenced later.

-===Usage===
+===Examples===

+For the examples section, you should provide one or two brief examples that succinctly show how to do a real world implementation of the property being shown.
+Just a brief CSS snippet will suffice for the printed example; for the embedded real working example, you'll need to provide full HTML too.

+<pre>.one {
+  background-image: url(images/icon.png);
+  /* here we are applying a single background image to our first block level container element */ /* (could be anything, but it is a <div>in the live example. */ }

+.two {
+  background-image: -webkit-linear-gradient(top,#aaa,#eee);
+  background-image: -moz-linear-gradient(top,#aaa,#eee);
+  background-image: -ms-linear-gradient(top,#aaa,#eee);
+  background-image: -o-linear-gradient(top,#aaa,#eee);
+  background-image: linear-gradient(to bottom,#aaa,#eee);
+  /* Here we are applying a linear gradient to our second block level container. */ /* We have included a line with each different vendor prefix type, so that all supporting */ /* browsers will have something they can apply.
+This includes a prefixless version of the */ /* property, which uses the latest version of the syntax for the spec.
+As browsers update their  */ /* implementations and drop their prefixes, tyhey can start to use this syntax instead, meaning */ /* that the code will still work. */
+}

+.three {
+  background-image: url(images/icon.png), -webkit-linear-gradient(top,#aaa,#eee);
+  background-image: url(images/icon.png), -moz-linear-gradient(top,#aaa,#eee);
+  background-image: url(images/icon.png), -ms-linear-gradient(top,#aaa,#eee);
+  background-image: url(images/icon.png), -o-linear-gradient(top,#aaa,#eee);
+  background-image: url(images/icon.png), linear-gradient(to bottom,#aaa,#eee);
+  /* In this case we are applying both the background image and the gradient to our third block level container. */ }</pre>

+===Interactive examples===

+At a slightly later date, we are intending to integrate [http://dabblet.com/ Dabblet] with our site, so we will be able to have live examples running inside our references and tutorials.
+Until the live example viewer is properly implemented, we would suggest Including all the source code for the examples inside <code>&lt;pre&gt;</code> elements in the property page just for now.

+===Usage (optional)===

-The usage section is meant to contain notes that impart useful, practical knowledge about using the property in the real world.
+The Usage section should contain notes that impart useful, practical knowledge about using the property in the real world.
 What do you really need to know when trying to use this property in production?

 For example